mywork-dragon/ruby-on-rails-data-efficiency/README.md

 * To run syntax linter: `docker-compose run varys bundle exec rubocop`
 * To run tests: `docker-compose run varys rake test`

-For non-Docker flows:
+#### For non-Docker flows:
+* With foreman: `foreman start -f Procfile.dev`
+* Without foreman or to run the processes separately:
-* Just develop on your machine as a normal Rails app
+  * Run the Rails app normally
+  * In the frontend directory, install dependencies and start the webpack dev server: `yarn install && yarn start`
+* The landing pages are hosted at `localhost:3000`, while the main web app can be found at `localhost:8000`
 * To run syntax linter: `rubocop`
 * To run tests: `rake test`